diggerwoo/libocli/doc/Quick Start Guide.md

 - Madatory destination host parameter: either IP address or domain name format.
 - Optional "from" clause: to specify the source interface IP address.

-We can represent the syntax as below in accordance with the convention of Linix manual:
+We can represent the syntax as below in accordance with the convention of Linux manual:
 >ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]

 ### 1.1.1 Define a symbol table

-Before the creation of ping command, we shoud firstly define all the symbols included in the above syntax, include keywords: "ping" "-c" "-s" "from", and variable paramaters ”COUNT“ ”SIZE" "HOST" "HOST_IP", with exception of syntax anchors "[ ] { | }".
+Before the creation of ping command, we shoud firstly define all the symbols in the above syntax, including keywords: "ping" "-c" "-s" "from", and variable paramaters ”COUNT“ ”SIZE" "HOST" "HOST_IP", with exception of syntax anchors "[ ] { | }".
 ```
 /*
  * Symbol table:  syms_ping